Nenkai/gt-modding-hub/docs/concepts/adhoc/adhoc.md

 ---

-#### Method 3 - Memory addresses
+#### Method 3 - Exception Breakpoint/Addresses

-Here are some memory addresses you can put a breakpoint to see exception messages (using ProDG, or RPCS3)
+Here are some addresses you can place a breakpoint on to see exception messages (using ProDG, or RPCS3)

 * `0xA1FEE8` (GT6 EU 1.22) - `r3` register
 * `0x9C2FF8` (GT5 EU 2.11) - `r3` register

+!!! tip "RPCS3 Guide"

+    If you're using RPCS3, make sure to use PPU Interpreter.
+It also helps to disable **Automatically start games after boot** in the Debug tab so that you can place it before actually starting the game.

+    Once you've done that, place the breakpoint, and hit Play (or Run in the Debugger).

+    When the game Adhoc crashes, head to the debugger, and go through each thread.
+One may be on the address mentioned earlier.
+The thread name may be `n3FKY`.

+    Check the register and copy the address.
+Open the **Memory Viewer**, paste the address there, and you should be able to see the exception string.

 ---